-He also teaches Masters-level courses in international human rights law and international refugee law on the joint RWI/Lund University Masters programme in international human rights and humanitarian law, and convenes the core module on Protecting human rights, refugees and displaced persons in international law for the University of London, School of Advanced Study MA in Refugee Protection and Forced Migration Studies.
-In addition to legal qualifications he also hold a MA in Social Anthropology of Development from the School of Oriental and African Studies (SOAS), University of London.
+Matthew teaches Masters-level courses in international human rights law and international refugee law on the joint RWI/Lund University Masters programme in international human rights and humanitarian law, and convenes the core module on Protecting human rights, refugees and displaced persons in international law for the University of London, School of Advanced Study MA in Refugee Protection and Forced Migration Studies.

 He has 15 years of experience working in the field of international migration and forced displacement, including with UNHCR, the Australian Department of Immigration and Citizenship, and as a specialist immigration and asylum legal aid lawyer in London.
 His academic work has been published in the International Journal of Refugee Law, Refugee Survey Quarterly, Forced Migration Review and in specialist edited volumes.